Izzatgold/Arton-company-sales/README.md

 # Arton-company-sales
-The uploaded file is overview dashboard of Arton - constructing materials manufacturing company - in Power BI The following metrics are displayed in dashboard:
+The uploaded file is an overview dashboard of Arton - constructing materials manufacturing company - in Power BI The following metrics are displayed in dashboard:
 - Sales amount by time 📊📆
 - Types of products sold by amount 🛒💵